 Smokey Robinson and his wife sued by 4 women alleging sexual battery, assault

-The complaint, which is seeking $50 million in damages, was filed on Tuesday in the Los Angeles Superior Court naming Smokey Robinson, whose legal name is William Robinson Jr. and his wife, Frances Robinson, as the defendants.
+The complaint, which is seeking $50 million in damages, was filed Tuesday in Los Angeles Superior Court naming Robinson, whose legal name is William Robinson Jr. and his wife, Frances Robinson, as defendants.

 The damages listed in the lawsuit include sexual battery, assault, false imprisonment, gender violence and several workplace violations.

+A statement obtained by CBS News from the Robinsons' attorney Wednesday described the lawsuit as a $50 million extortion attempt.

-The women, referred to as Jane Does, are described as having been housekeepers for the Robinsons at their Chatsworth residence.
+The women, referred to as Jane Does, are described in the suit as having been housekeepers for the Robinsons at their Chatsworth residence.

 "We believe that Mr. Robinson is a serial and sick rapist, and must be stopped," said John Harris, the women's attorney, during a meeting with the press on Tuesday.
 "I will not describe the details of the sexual assaults and rapes because they are too graphic and disturbing for this news conference."